HDRUK/hutch/website/docs/devs/external-systems/nexus/using_nexus.md

 docker run -p "8081:8081" -p "8082:8082" -p "8083:8083" sonatype/nexus3
 ```

-If you use `docker-compose`, a sample Nexus service might look like this:
+If you use `docker-compose`, a Nexus service might look like this:
 ```yaml
 nexus:
   image: sonatype/nexus3